Make json human readable

 Setup Vim on Ubuntu for python dev

-I recommend following the guide found in resources below to get started.
+I recommend following this guide to get started.
 What I find useful for development may not be what you find useful.

 YouCompleteMe dependencies